 d.
-Hemoglobin: From the results of the study that has been obtained based on the characteristics of respondents according to hemoglobin who are divided into two, namely increasing and not increasing in APHC, it can be presented in the table as follows (Table 4).
+Hemoglobin: From the results of the study that has been obtained based on the characteristics of respondents according to hemoglobin who are divided

 Table 4.
 Distribution of Frequency of Respondent Characteristics according to hemoglobin of Pregnant Women in APHC 2019.